All images ©JNP Coffee. For image use please contact us.

 As a child growing up in Burundi’s capital city, Bujumbura, Jeanine Niyonzima-Aroian recalls her mother telling the story of her entire family cultivating coffee in Ngozi Province to pay for school fees.
 Years later, Jeanine earned an MBA from Kellogg School of Management at Northwestern University and enjoyed a 20-plus-year international business career that led her back to Burundi and to coffee.

 In 2012, Jeanine founded JNP Coffee.
-Today we are known for our award-winning specialty coffees and the gender-sensitive development strategies we enable at origin.
+Today, our company is known for its award-winning specialty coffees and the gender-sensitive development strategies it enables at origin.
 Jeanine serves as a role model for what a Burundian woman can achieve in her country.
-As a licensed Q. Grader and certified Q. processor Level 1, she continues to strengthen the global specialty coffee industry.
-She educates her peers through her online Business Chats convened for the Specialty Coffee Association’s US chapter, where she serves as Community Coordinator.
+A licensed Q. Grader and certified Q. processor Level 1, she continues to strengthen the global specialty coffee industry.
+She educates her peers through online Business Chats convened for the Specialty Coffee Association’s US chapter and serves as a member the SCA Board of Directors.

 Our business model is driven by quality coffee based on strong producer partnerships and shared knowledge in pursuit of several United Nations sustainable development goals.
 JNP Coffee encourages transformational change for local coffee farmers by promoting gender equality, supporting financial literacy education and developing leadership skills.
 These efforts to empower the farmers and their families build resilience and expand their coffee production capacity.

 JNP Coffee multiplies our efforts by partnering with organizations that promote inclusive development strategies in Burundi.
 One of these organizations, Burundi Friends International, is a nonprofit organization founded by Jeanine in 2008 to unite and educate youth, women and men for economic empowerment and the creation of self-sustaining communities.